-- 1. Identify a Short-Term Growth Area adjacent to the Town that will be protected for the future short-term growth needs of the Town as and when required; - 2.
-Identify the Long-Term Growth Area, which applies to lands that will be protected for the long-term growth of the Town, while ensuring appropriate uses may be developed in advance of future annexation; - Identify the County Development Area, which applies to lands in close proximity to the Town that are not identified for ultimate Town expansion, and that can be developed for either serviced or unserviced rural uses; - 4.
-Develop land use policies to provide for and support economic development that will benefit the two municipalities economically and socially; - Develop a plan for the provision of utility corridors to provide for future growth and development of the IDP area, and to ensure oil and gas development and pipelines do not inhibit or restrict the future development of the Beaver Region; - 6.
-Coordinate effective transportation systems and protection of required land for future road and trail network developments; - 7.
-Develop land use policies to ensure that future sites for schools and recreation areas are protected; - 8.
-Identify and protect physical features and environmentally sensitive areas; - 9.
-Ensure effective referral mechanisms and dispute resolution mechanisms; and - 10.
+- 1. Identify a Short-Term Growth Area adjacent to the Town that will be protected for the future short-term growth needs of the Town as and when required: - 2.
+Identify the Long-Term Growth Area, which applies to lands that will be protected for the long-term growth of the Town, while ensuring appropriate uses may be developed in advance of future annexation; - 3.
+Identify the County Development Area, which applies to lands in close proximity to the Town that are not identified for ultimate Town expansion, and that can be developed for either serviced or unserviced rural uses: - 4.
+Identify a Joint Development Area, which applies to lands adjacent to the west boundary of the Town, for cooperative planning between the County and the Town as a future business park; - 5.
+Develop land use policies to provide for and support economic development that will benefit the two municipalities economically and socially; - 6.
+Develop a plan for the provision of utility corridors to provide for future growth and development of the IDP area, and to ensure oil and gas development and pipelines do not inhibit or restrict the future development of the Beaver Region; - 7.
+Coordinate effective transportation systems and protection of required land for future road and trail network developments; - 8.
+Develop land use policies to ensure that future sites for schools and recreation areas are protected; - 9.
+Identify and protect physical features and environmentally sensitive areas; - 10.
+Ensure effective referral mechanisms and dispute resolution mechanisms; and - 11.
 Provide processes for the administration and implementation of the IDP.